accept-project/accept-post-edit/README.md

 ####Configuration Steps:

+In order to make proper use of the ACCEPT Post-Edit environment some prior configuration is needed.
+This configuration steps can be splitted in two categories, the API/Portal side configuration and the Client side(jQuery plug-in) configuration.

+There are some configuration steps for both sides:

 ######API/Portal side:

 Note: the steps below can be performed from the ACCEPT Portal UI or using directly the REST API methods.